eight04/pyXcute/README.rst

 * old_version - version number before bump.
 Only available after Bump task.
 * tasks - a dictionary.
 This is what you send to ``cute()``.
 * init - command name.
-* args - additional arguments, list.
+* args - additional argument list.
 * name - the name of current task.

 Live example